We receive many inquiries from consumers shopping for long term care insurance as to which policy is the best long term care insurance policy to buy.

 Review of the Nationwide CareMatters II cash indemnity hybrid long term care policy

 Review of the current 2023 Lincoln Moneyguard Policy Series

-Review of the Securian SecureCare (Minnesota Life) hybrid long term care policy
+Review of the Securian SecureCare III (Minnesota Life) hybrid long term care policy

 Review of the Northwestern Mutual Quiet Care policy